takuma1102/cfcompare/README.md

 `trop_control(svd = "full")`; the results agree to numerical tolerance.
 `trop_matrix()` provides a matrix-in interface for direct cross-checks.

-Two differences are deliberate.
-First, `cfcompare`'s default `trop()` uses the paper's general unit/time distances, so it applies beyond simple block designs.
+> Technical note: There are two differences for this package's estimation.
+First, `cfcompare`'s default `trop()` uses the
+> paper's general unit/time distances, so it applies beyond simple block designs.
-Second, finite nuclear-norm penalties are solved with a proximal-gradient soft-impute routine, so exact digits need not match convex-solver implementations outside the comparable special cases.
+> Second, finite nuclear-norm penalties are solved with a proximal-gradient
+> soft-impute routine, so exact digits need not match convex-solver implementations
+> outside the comparable special cases.

-## More detail
+## More details

-The README is intentionally short.
-For details, use the package help topics:
+For more details, use the package help topics:

 ```r
 ?panel_compare